Goodnight Moon: Publication history

 Illustrator Clement Hurd said in 1983 that initially the book was to be published using the pseudonym "Memory Ambrose" for Brown, with his illustrations credited to "Hurricane Jones".

-Goodnight Moon had poor initial sales: only 6,000 copies were sold upon initial release in fall 1947.
+Goodnight Moon had poor initial sales: only 6,000 copies were sold upon initial release in the fall of 1947.
 Anne Carroll Moore, the influential children's librarian at the New York Public Library (NYPL), regarded it as "overly sentimental".
 The NYPL and other libraries did not acquire it at first.
 During the post-World War II Baby Boom years, it slowly became a bestseller.
-Annual sales grew from about 1,500 copies in 1953 to almost 20,000 in 1970; by 1990, the total number of copies sold exceeded 4 million.
-As of 2007, the book sells about 800,000 copies annually and by 2017 had cumulatively sold an estimated 48 million copies.
-Goodnight Moon has been translated into French, Dutch, Chinese, Japanese, Catalan, Hebrew, Brazilian Portuguese, Russian, Swedish, Korean, Hmong, German and Spanish.
+Annual sales grew from about 1,500 copies in 1953 to almost 20,000 in 1970; by 1990, the total number of copies sold exceeded four million.
+As of 2007, the book sells about 800,000 copies annually, and by 2017 had cumulatively sold an estimated 48 million copies.
+Goodnight Moon has been translated into at least fifteen other languages.

-Brown, who died in 1952, bequeathed the royalties to the book (among many others) to Albert Clarke, who was the nine-year-old son of a neighbor when Brown died.
-Clarke, who squandered the millions of dollars the book earned him, said that Brown was his mother, a claim others dismiss.
+In 1952, at the age of 42, Margaret Wise Brown died following a routine operation, and did not live to see the success of her book.
+Brown bequeathed the royalties to the book (among many others) to Albert Clarke, who was the nine-year-old son of a neighbor when Brown died.
+Clarke, whose rights to the book earned him millions of dollars, said that Brown was his mother, a claim others dismiss.

 In 2005, publisher HarperCollins digitally altered the photograph of illustrator Hurd, which had been on the book for at least twenty years, to remove a cigarette.
-Its editor-in-chief for children's books, Kate Jackson, said, "It is potentially a harmful message to very young [children]."
+HarperCollins' editor-in-chief for children's books, Kate Jackson, said: "It is potentially a harmful message to very young [children]."
 HarperCollins had the reluctant permission of Hurd's son, Thacher Hurd, but the younger Hurd said the photo of Hurd with his arm and fingers extended, holding nothing, "looks slightly absurd to me".